 Supervisors shall develop methods and procedures to maximize productivity and reduce or avoid the need for overtime.
 It is the responsibility of each employee to work as efficiently as possible to accomplish job tasks during regularly scheduled work hours.
 All overtime or arrangements for overtime work shall be approved by the department head in advance.
 A determining factor in the approval of overtime work is whether the work could be accomplished through rescheduling of employee work hours and allowance of time off in the same work period.
 These factors reduce the burden of overtime on employees and avoid accrual of comp time and excessive overtime payments.
 Overtime is based on work hours in excess of forty (40) hours in a 168-hour period during seven (7) consecutive 24-hour periods (standard work week).
 A standard work week shall commence at 12:00 a.m.
 Sunday morning and continue until 11:59 p.m. the following Saturday.
-Hours worked in excess of a standard work week or duty tour by employees covered by the provisions of the Fair Labor Standards Act (FLSA) shall be compensated by payment at one and one-half (11⁄2) times the straight hourly equivalent rate for the classification or by the award of compensatory time off equal to one and one-half (11/2) times the overtime hours worked at the discretion of the City Administrator.
+Hours worked in excess of a standard work week or duty tour by employees covered by the provisions of the Fair Labor Standards Act (FLSA) shall be compensated by payment at one and one-half (11/2) times the straight hourly equivalent rate for the classification or by the award of compensatory time off equal to one and one-half (11/2) times the overtime hours worked at the discretion of the City Administrator.
 Hours worked shall only include hours actually worked on the City's behalf.
 [For clarity, hours worked is as defined in the FLSA and does not include vacation, personal, military leave, emergency leave, jury leave, disability leave and sick leave hours.]

 Compensatory time shall be allowed for nonexempt employees only with approval from their supervisor prior to the hours being worked.
 If approved by a supervisor, the employee must take compensatory time in the same pay period in which it was accrued.
-If this is not possible, the employee will be paid at their over-time rate of one and one-half $(1\frac{1}{2})$ times their straight hourly equivalent rate.
-For exempt employees, overtime is considered part of their job responsibility and does not justify overtime pay or compensatory time, except for those who have approved compensatory hours recorded prior to January 1, 1996, and they shall be allowed to take comp time off in eight (8) hour increments only.
+For exempt employees, overtime is considered part of their job responsibility and does not justify overtime pay or compensatory time.
 Notwithstanding the foregoing, compensatory time off may be granted to exempt employees for overtime work under exceptional circumstances as the City Administrator may authorize.